 slice of a larger array to begin with.

-appending to this array.
+overwritten by appending to this array.

 Calling this function, and then using references to data located after the